Vyral/betsy-birdsong/_posts/2020-03-31-how-sellers-should-navigate-multiple-offer-scenarios.md

 <p style="text-align:center"><em>Price isn’t the only important part of a buyer’s offer.
 Here’s why you need to consider the act of sale and down payment, too.</em></p>

-Multiple-offer situations occur in our market whenever a house is correctly priced from the very beginning, which is why pricing is so critical.&nbsp;
+Multiple-offer situations may occur in our market when a house is correctly priced from the very beginning, which is why pricing is so critical.&nbsp;

 If you’re a seller faced with two or three offers on your property, how do you determine which one is best for you?&nbsp;